Donders-Institute/rdm-wiki/docs/2_Background/5_HPC.rst

 They also offer much greater working memory or RAM in comparison to what is often found on the average PC.

 The :bdg-primary:`HPC Cluster` is also set up to work with :bdg-primary:`High Performance Storage`.
-By accessing the :bdg-primary:`HPC Cluster`, you can run analysees as though using a virtual desktop: thus, you don't have to move or download files onto your local PC in order to use the data outside of the :bdg-danger:`DCCN`.
+By accessing the :bdg-primary:`HPC Cluster`, you can run analyses as though using a virtual desktop: thus, you don't have to move or download files onto your local PC in order to use the data outside of the :bdg-danger:`DCCN`.

 .. dropdown:: Take Home Messages